camunda/camunda-docs/versioned_docs/version-8.1/components/concepts/data-retention.md

 ## Default retention time of each application

 The following time-to-live settings are configured in SaaS for each application.
 These are the defaults for our enterprise plan.

+- **Operate**: 30 days
+- **Optimize**: 180 days
+- **Tasklist**: 30 days
+- **Zeebe**: 7 days

 If there are specific requirements for your use-case, please [reach out to us](/contact/) to discuss your data retention needs.

-Operate: 30 days
-Optimize: 180 days
-Tasklist: 30 days
-Zeebe: 7 days

 ## Further information